2206080/CS220AU-DP-2022/README.md

 ## Log

-- 2022-10-18 introduction to github, creation of two repositries
+- 2022-10-18 introduction to github, creation of two repositries, went to class and gained basic understanding of github
+- 2022-10-11 introduction to digital identities in class, visitors and residents model by David White
 <br>

 ## TODO
-### in week 3
+### in week 3 - 18/30/2022
 - familiarise self with markdown lang.
+- research question, existential threats - ai safety
+- copy notes into private repositary
+- ask for clarification on how to submit